NxtGen-Arena/SFDCDev401/Homework/Setup VS Code.md

    _ SOQL
    - Visualforce
 4. Create a new Apex Class - "HelloWorld" using developer console
-5. In Visual studio, create new Project with Manifest & Authorize newly created org following steps given in - [Create Project in VS Code] (Documentation/Create Project in VS Code.md)
+5. In Visual studio, create new Project with Manifest & Authorize newly created org following steps given in - [Create Project in VS Code](./Documentation/Create Project in VS Code.md)